2022 National League Wild Card Series

-The 2022 National League Wild Card Series were two best-of-three playoff series in Major League Baseball (MLB) to determine the participating teams of the 2022 National League Division Series.
+The 2022 National League Wild Card Series were two best-of-three playoff series in Major League Baseball’s (MLB) 2022 postseason to determine the participating teams of the 2022 National League Division Series.
 Both Wild Card Series began on October 7, with Game 2s scheduled for October 8 and Game 3s, if necessary, scheduled for October 9.
-ESPN broadcast both Wild Card Series, and games were broadcast by ESPN Radio.
+ESPN broadcast both Wild Card Series together with ESPN Radio.
+These matchups were: